 Saint Anne, bless and protect our families.

-This blog is extracted from our ebook The Role of Christian Grandparents, which explores how grandparents can be present in the lives of their grandchildren to pass on the wisdom they have gained and the faith they have received.
+Our ebook The Role of Christian Grandparents explores how grandparents can be present in the lives of their grandchildren to pass on the wisdom they have gained and the faith they have received.